Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 10. Apr 10 20.
 Jun 10

-With the museum debut of Konrad Henker, born in 1979, we are resuming a tradition of our museum and drawing attention to the work of an artist of the younger generation who completed his studies at the local Academy of Fine Arts.
-When he graduated in 2005, Henker's depictions of Alpine mountain ranges caught our attention, and not just because of their seemingly old-fashioned appearance.
-The artist creates his etchings in a very unique and special way: in weeks of seclusion at an altitude of 3000 metres, he works on the zinc plates in the middle of the glaciers, in front of the peaks.
-"There is an intensity in the works that is conveyed to the viewer immediately and unfiltered."
+With the museum debut of Konrad Henker, born in 1979, we are reviving a tradition of our institution and drawing attention to the work of an artist from the younger generation who completed his studies at the local Academy of Fine Arts.
+When he graduated in 2005, Henker’s depictions of high Alpine mountain ranges caught our interest not only because of their seemingly old-fashioned appearance.
+The artist creates his etchings in a very distinctive and unique way: Spending weeks in seclusion at an altitude of 3,000 metres, he works on the zinc plates amidst the glaciers, with the peaks before his eyes.
+“This gives rise to an intensity in the works that is conveyed to the viewer immediately and unfiltered.”

-"Neither an escape from civilisation nor the desire for a meditative hermitage nor the longing for extreme physical and psychological experiences draw him to the mountains, although his stays of several weeks in gruelling conditions have something of all this about them.
-But he is not the 'traveller above the sea of fog' who transforms the experience of nature into speculation about existential questions of existence.
-It is the search for a suitable pictorial raw material, for strong visual impressions, that drives Konrad Henker into the mountains again and again."
+“Neither an escape from civilisation, nor the desire for a meditative hermitage, nor the craving for extreme physical and psychological experiences draws him to the mountains, although his stays – each lasting several weeks – under gruelling conditions do bear traces of all these things.
+But he is not the ‘wanderer above the sea of mist’ who transforms his experience of nature into speculations about existential questions of being.
+It is the search for suitable raw material for his art, for powerful visual impressions, that drives Konrad Henker back to the mountains time and again.”

 — MATHIAS WAGNER — in the exhibition catalogue

-" ...
-The aesthetics of conservation go hand in hand with the rediscovery of thoughtfulness: Konrad Henker has all the time in the world to experiment with his mountain motifs and rock formations without worrying about fame.
-He tries out new approaches, sets light and snow against the ridge of a mountain peak, and highlights the sky as near space in pitch black.
-Strongly vertical formats are used for extreme heights, wide formats for endless expanses.
-The mountain motif conveys a feeling that Henker has nailed to a sign above his desk: Freedom.
-The motif is far from exhausted ... "
+» … The aesthetic of restraint goes hand in hand with the rediscovery of deliberation: Konrad Henker has all the time in the world to experiment with his mountain motifs and rock formations, without a care for fame.
+He experiments with compositional approaches, setting light and snow against mountain ridges, and rendering the sky a raven-black backdrop that evokes the nearby cosmos.
+Strongly vertical formats are used to convey extreme height, whilst wide-angle shots capture endless expanses.
+The mountain motif conveys a feeling that Henker has nailed to a sign above his desk: freedom.
+The motif is far from having been exhausted … “

 — KERSTIN RITSCHEL — in the exhibition catalogue